Azasakhe/Netflix/How-install-the-addon.md

 In the terminal run these commands:

 <pre>
-sudo apt install build-essential python-dev python-pip python-setuptools pip install --user pycryptodomex
+FOR KODI 18 LEIA and 19 MATRIX: sudo apt install build-essential python-pip pip install --user pycryptodomex

+NOTE FOR KODI 19:
+If your linux distribution have installed Python 2 and 3 at same time, you will have to run these: sudo apt install build-essential python-pip3 pip3 install --user pycryptodomex
 </pre>

 </p>